rogerallen/ral/README.md

 ```
 ## FIXME

-- core.cpp
-  - look at ral_slurp().
-I think all is well with windows now.  confirm
 - ral.cpp
   - make repl_env global into self-contained class. perhaps a thread?
   - reconsider apply() to not use list, rather begin/end ptrs?